CLiENT: A new tool for emulating cosmological likelihoods using deep neural networks: Introduction

 The traditional pipeline for performing cosmological Bayesian parameter inference or model comparison involves the computation of one or more observables such as the Cosmic Microwave Background (CMB) spectrum or the large scale matter power spectrum for a very large number of different model parameters - often requiring millions of model computations (see e.g.\ \cite{Audren:2012wb,Torrado:2020dgo}).
 For CMB analysis a single point requires running an Einstein--Boltzmann solver such as \camb{} \cite{Lewis:1999bs} or \class{} \cite{Blas:2011rf} to compute the CMB power spectrum, followed by the evaluation of the likelihood on this particular point.
 The CPU time requirement is typically tens of core seconds for a single point, making parameter inference computationally expensive and Bayesian model comparison prohibitively expensive.
 Analysing large scale structure in the non-linear regime carries a much higher cost because it requires running an $N$-body simulation to compute the power spectrum, de facto making a brute force approach to Bayesian model comparison impossible.

-This problem has made emulation of observables increasingly popular in cosmology and a number of different frameworks are now available for this purpose (see e.g.\ \cite{SpurioMancini:2021ppk,Nygaard:2022wri,Gunther:2025xrq,Auld:2006pm,Fendt:2006uh,Lazanu:2025xdk,Heitmann:2013bra,Euclid:2018mlb,Arico:2021izc,Moran:2022iwe}).
+This problem has made emulation of observables increasingly popular in cosmology and a number of different frameworks are now available for this purpose (see e.g.\ \cite{SpurioMancini:2021ppk,Nygaard:2022wri,Gunther:2025xrq,Auld:2006pm,Fendt:2006uh,Lazanu:2025xdk,Heitmann:2013bra,Euclid:2018mlb,Arico:2021izc,Moran:2022iwe,Bonici:2023cyn}).
 However, since emulation of cosmological observables still requires a subsequent direct computation of the likelihood, parameter inference or model comparison can still be very expensive in terms of computational resources in the event that the likelihood is complex.
-Furthermore, while the emulator possesses the desirable feature of being auto-differentiable, this property is typically lost in the likelihood computation.
-This problem makes the direct emulation of the likelihood function from the model parameter vector a desirable goal (note also that direct emulation of data from a model makes likelihood-free inference possible.
-However, this requires direct handling of data rather than a compressed version necessary).
+Furthermore, while the emulator possesses the desirable feature of being auto-differentiable, this property is typically lost in the likelihood computation, although differentiable likelihood codes such as \texttt{candl}~\cite{Balkenhol:2024candl}, \texttt{clipy}~\cite{clipy}, and \texttt{desilike}~\cite{desilike} are starting to emerge.
+This problem makes the direct emulation of the likelihood function from the model parameter vector a desirable goal.
+A related but distinct approach is implicit likelihood inference (ILI, also referred to as likelihood-free inference or simulation-based inference), where the data-generating forward model is emulated rather than the likelihood itself.
+While ILI bypasses the need for an explicit likelihood computation, it requires direct access to the data or carefully chosen summary statistics, rather than pre-compressed likelihood evaluations.